thinkst/canarytools-docs/docs/api-reference/bird-queries.md

         description: Timezone for standardised timestamps (fields that end in "_std").
                   Use the <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones" target="_blank">pytz names</a>
                   to specify the timezone
-    response: JSON Structure of dead devices
+    response: JSON Structure of dead Birds
   filter_devices:
-    name: Filter Devices
+    name: Filter Birds
     url: /api/v1/devices/filter
     method: GET
-    description: Retrieve all devices that match a specific filter.
+    description: Retrieve all Birds that match a specific filter.
     params:
       - name: auth_token
         required: true